 e-Invoice known as ‘Electronic invoicing’ is a system in which all B2B invoices are electronically uploaded and authenticated by the designated portal.
 Post successful authentication, a unique Invoice Reference Number (IRN) is generated for each invoice by IRP.
 Along with IRN, each invoice is digitally signed and added with a QR code.
 This process is collectively called as e-invoicing under GST

-All businesses falling in the above criteria will be communicated to register on e-invoice portal to start e-invoicing mandatorily.
-Only those businesses who are mandated to generate e-invoice and have registered on the e-invoice portal will be allowed to generate e-invoices.
+All businesses falling in the above criteria will be communicated to register on the e-invoice portal to start e-invoicing mandatorily.
+Only those businesses who are mandated to generate e-invoices and have registered on the e-invoice portal will be allowed to generate e-invoices.

 Once registered, these businesses will have to upload their B2B invoices (Sales, Credit Note and Debit Notes made to businesses, government entities and all types of exports) on e-invoice portal and get it registered before removal of goods from their premises.